ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 Move the copy into the working folder that you created above.

 =============DIV20==
-Edit the RM-Python-config.ini file in the working folder by opening NotePad and then dragging the RM-Python-config.ini file onto the opened NotePad application window.
+Edit the RM-Python-config.config file in the working folder by opening NotePad and then dragging the RM-Python-config.config file onto the opened NotePad application window.

 Look for the section at the top-
 [FILE_PATHS]